 Get Support for Singleness & Your Dating Journey

-At 22, I watched as my friends started getting married one by one.
+At age 22, I watched as my friends started getting married one by one.
 While living overseas after college, more of them tied the knot, and I couldn’t help but feel like I was really missing out.
-I often felt lonely, and as the singleness stretched out over the years, I sometimes wondered, What’s wrong with me?
+As my singleness stretched out over the years, I sometimes wondered, What’s wrong with me?

-Years later, I still wasn’t married, and I had emotional scars from dating unhealthy, narcissistic men (many of whom were in ministry! - you read that right), especially during my time in seminary (yes, in seminary!).
-Despite my best efforts, I found myself repeating the same dating patterns, attracting people I didn’t want to attract (or attracting people I DID want to attract but who turned out to be all wrong for me).
-When I did date someone healthy, I often sabotaged the relationship due to my own unresolved issues.
+Years later, I still wasn’t married, and I had emotional scars from dating unhealthy, narcissistic men (many of whom were in ministry).
+Despite my best efforts, I found myself repeating the same unwanted dating patterns.
+When I dated someone healthy, I often sabotaged the relationship due to my own unresolved issues.

 I loved God, I wanted to love others well, and I was doing my best—but it wasn’t working.

-That all changed when I decided to return to dating apps—but with one key difference: this time: I was in therapy.
-I approached dating as a journey of discovery, not a race to marriage.
+That all changed when I decided to return to dating apps—but with one key difference this time: I was in therapy.
+I was finally able to let go of perfectionism and approach dating as a journey of discovery, not a race to marriage.
 Rather than rushing from A to Z, I embraced the process, allowing trust to build step by step.
 I learned how to notice flags and wait to see what color they might be, rather than making hasty decisions OR completely ignoring them.
 Having a safe space to process with a therapist allowed me to evaluate my relationships with clarity and confidence.

 Resource: The Intimacy Ladder by Jason and Lauren Vallotton